Genivia/ugrep-indexer/README.md

     Searched 1317 files in 28 directories in 0.109 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1316 of 1317 files with indexes not matching any search patterns

-Speed increases may be significantly higher than 10x for this small demo, depending on several factors, the size of the files indexed and the read speed of the file system.
+Speed increases may be significantly higher in general compared to the 10x for this small demo, depending on several factors, the size of the files indexed and the read speed of the file system.

 If any files and directories were changed after indexing, then ugrep `--index` will always search these additions and changes made to the file system by